-Many years back, we started a long term project by building an “onion” architecture.
+Many years back, we started a long-term project by building an “onion” architecture.
 Within a couple of months, the cracks started to show in this style.
 So we moved towards a Command Query Responsibility Segregation (CQRS) pattern (before it had that name) and began building in vertical slices instead of layers (whether flat or concentric, layers are layers).
 Since then, we’ve almost exclusively built around vertical slice architectures for applications and systems and I can’t imagine going back to the constraints of layered architectures.

-What’s wrong with a layered architecture?
+What’s wrong with onion architecture?

 A layered architecture like the onion or “clean” pattern we started with is monolithic in nature: